googleace03ff07b704d6e 9E610E327B22C4D0DE77FCAF1F4E508A yandex_c1ed43cb6a742649

 • What entity types have to file an annual report?

-The consequences of non-compliance with the Illinois Secretary of State annual report filing can be quite costly.
-By not filing your annual report by its due date, your company will begin to accrue penalties and interest and eventually lead to involuntary dissolution and the possible loss of your company name.
+The consequences of non-compliance with the Illinois Secretary of State’s annual report filing can be quite costly.
+By not filing your annual report by its due date, your company will begin to accrue penalties and interest eventually leading to involuntary dissolution and the possible loss of your company name.
 The penalties and interests accrue until the issue is resolved.
 If your company has been administratively dissolved, your company will still accrue penalties and interest from the moment your company was in non-compliance until the moment you reinstate and pay those penalties and fines.

 Penalties and Interest Calculations Non-compliance by an LLC

 If not filed on time, sixty days past your annual report due date, you will receive a notice that states if you do not comply your entity will be administratively dissolved in 60 days.
-At this point your late penalty is $100.00 on top of your annual report fee of $75.00, which also requires the submission of the annual report (form LLC 50.1).
+At this point, your late penalty is $100.00 on top of your annual report fee of $75.00, which also requires the submission of the annual report (form LLC 50.1).

 If you do not file the annual report at this point, the state will begin the process to administratively dissolve your company and you will receive notice of this immediately after the 60 days previously mentioned have lapsed.
-Reinstating a company after administrative dissolution is an additional $200.00 filing fee associated with the filing of the form LLC 35.40 / 45.65 plus the $100.00 penalty and the filing of the form LLC 50.1 as well as the $75.00 owed for annual report fee and filing.
-The reinstatement process is expensive and time consuming.
+Reinstating a company after administrative dissolution is an additional $200.00 filing fee associated with the filing of the form LLC 35.40 / 45.65 plus the $100.00 penalty and the filing of the form LLC 50.1 as well as the $75.00 owed for the annual report fee and filing.
+The reinstatement process is expensive and time-consuming.

 Penalties and Interest Calculations – Non-compliance by a Corporation

-To determine the penalty accrued to a late filed annual report, multiply the corporation’s franchise tax by 10% (.10) per month.
-To determine the interest due on a late filed annual report, multiply the corporation’s franchise tax by 2% (.02) per month.
+To determine the penalty accrued to a late-filed annual report, multiply the corporation’s franchise tax by 10% (.10) per month.
+To determine the interest due on a late-filed annual report, multiply the corporation’s franchise tax by 2% (.02) per month.
 The amount due

 to the Secretary of State will be the sum of the total penalty and the total interest added together with the corporation’s franchise tax.
 Payment and acceptance of the annual report by the Secretary of State will bring your company back into good standing.